PiruU/astar/readme.md

 ## Overview

 This library lets you compute shortest paths on meshes using the **A*** algorithm.
-Given a set of vertices and triangular faces, it builds edge and connectivity maps, applies heuristics, and finds the optimal path between two vertices.
+Given a set of vertices and triangular faces, it finds the optimal path between two vertices.

 ---